- Share this article on Facebook

-Speaking on the sidelines of the daylong Asia Media Summit, Aiello said local film production represents a natural progression for Star's content creation and channels business in Asia.
-He declined to reveal details of the venture.
+Speaking on the sidelines of the daylong Asia Media Summit, Aiello, who declined to reveal details of the venture, said that local film production represents a natural progression for Star’s content creation and channels business in Asia.

 Zee plans to make 150 films in six languages targeting regional Indian audiences during the next three years, Goenka said.